 In addition, once you have received your credential from AFPA, you will eligible for Professional Liability Insurance.

 AFPA education, training, certification course enrollment, course fees, course materials, and shipping fees are non-reusable and non-returnable with no exceptions.
-All students are afforded the opportunity to complete the course they have enrolled in within a reasonable time frame, and you may request up to two extensions.
+All students are afforded the opportunity to complete the course they have enrolled in within a reasonable time frame, and you may request an extension.
 There are no refunds if you choose not to complete an AFPA certification program in which you have enrolled.
 AFPA certification candidates who do not successfully pass their examination may purchase a retest for $75.
 Candidates who purchase retests have 30 days from the date of purchase to retake the examination.
 Candidates must retest within two months of the first testing attempt.

 Yes.
 Your certification will expire two years following successful exam completion.
 AFPA certification ID number and validity dates are noted on the certificate.
 Learn more about recertification requirements.

 In order to maintain AFPA credentials, individuals are required to obtain 16.0 Continuing Education Credits (CECs) during each 2-year certification period.
 To renew, you can complete the AFPA Certification Renewal Application, attach copies of all required documentation and fees, and submit to our office.

 We offer a wide selection of educational programs and opportunities for all individuals worldwide.
 AFPA offers a variety of continuing education courses that you can complete at home or online.
 We accept any program approved for CECs related to the fields of fitness, nutrition, wellness, and coaching.
 Also, each AFPA certification program is worth 16 CECs!